bhanurao/lhe-map/README.md

 # lhe-map
-Shows the LHE on UK map using Google API
+Shows the NHS local health economies on UK map with some interesting data overlays

-Developed as an in house project